AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-30107-magento-patch-store-switcher-does-not-work-as-expected.md

 ---
-description: The MDVA-30107 patch solves the issue where the store switcher doesn't work as expected if different base URLs are used for store views.
-This patch is available when the Quality Patches Tool (QPT) 1.0.5 is installed.
+title: "MDVA-30107: Store switcher does not work as expected"
 labels: 2.3.0,2.3.1,2.3.2,2.3.3,2.3.4,2.3.5,QPT 1.0.5,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,store switcher,support tools,Adobe Commerce,on-premises,cloud infrastructure
-title: 'MDVA-30107: Store switcher does not work as expected'
 ---

-# MDVA-30107: Store switcher does not work as expected

 The MDVA-30107 patch solves the issue where the store switcher doesn't work as expected if different base URLs are used for store views.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.5 is installed.